kennethjanoras/Flask/README.md

-This project shows the students in details that you can Create, Update, and Delete.
-I also make sql database in it to store data of every students.
+This project shows the different building in details that you can Create, Update, and Delete.
+I also make sql database in it to store data of every buildings.